jlookup/dynamic-registry/readme.md

 Creates a registry of subclasses of a parent or abstract class at runtime.

 New subclasses can be imported and made available _without changes to application code_.
-Simply create it in a new or existing module in a predifined directory.
+New subclasses are added to a new or existing module in a predifined directory.
 At runtime the new subclass will be discovered, registered, and imported.

 Dynamic Registry is a way to implement the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) and the [Dependency Inversion Priciple](https://en.wikipedia.org/wiki/Dependency_inversion_principle) of Robert Martin's [SOLID](https://en.wikipedia.org/wiki/SOLID).